gonzae/modui-calendar-pane/README.md

 #### `displayYearBeforeMonth`

-`bool` A boolean to display the month before year vs. the year befor the month.
+`bool` A boolean to display the year before the month vs. the month before the year.
 This is useful for i18n.
 Defaults to `false`.

 ### Public Methods

 #### `goNextMonth`

-Moves calendar display to the next month.
+Moves the calendar display to the next month.

 #### `goPreviousMonth`

-Moves calendar display to the previous month.
+Moves the calendar display to the previous month.

 ### Events